AlexandreDecan/sismic/README.rst

 Documentation
 -------------

-The documentation can be built from the `docs` directory of this repository.

-The documentation for the stable version is available at http://pyss.readthedocs.org/en/stable/ The latest version of this documentation is also available at http://pyss.readthedocs.org/en/latest/
+The documentation for the stable version is available at http://pyss.readthedocs.org/en/stable/

+The latest version of this documentation is also available at http://pyss.readthedocs.org/en/latest/

+It can also be directly built from the `docs/` directory using Sphinx.

 Credits
 -------